Type of Artist:

 Workshop, specifically for LGBTQ+ school or youth groups.

-Two options for engaging sessions for upper KS2 / lower KS3 students, each including a short presentation and reading, creative activities and an author Q&A.
+Two options for engaging sessions for KS2 / lower KS3 students, each including a short presentation and reading, creative activities and an author Q&A.

 Writing (extra-)ordinary stories